Updated: Feb 7

 Allow yourself the time and the patience you need.

-During these moments, it isn’t always easy to have a positive outlook on the situation.
-This is your journey, and you know what you need to do to get to the place you want to be, so take each step at your own pace.
+In challenging moments, having a positive outlook on the situation is not always easy.
+But, this is your journey, and you are innerly aware of what you need to do to get where you want to be.
+Take each step at your own pace.
 In the meantime, it's essential to:

 Observe the feelings you are experiencing, but don't let them drive you